Yansu vs Littlebird

 Key Differences

 Both Yansu and Littlebird watch what you do throughout the day.
 The difference is entirely in what they produce from those observations.
 Littlebird distills your activity into text: meeting transcriptions, daily summaries, weekly recaps, and scheduled reports delivered to the tools you already use.
 These outputs help you remember, reflect, and share what happened.
-Yansu takes the same raw observations -- your conversations, recurring tasks, repeated friction points -- and builds working software to address them.
-A team repeatedly discussing a manual process in Slack prompts Yansu to build a tool that automates it.
-A recurring copy-paste workflow triggers a dedicated utility with real data integrations.
+Yansu takes the same raw observations -- your conversations, recurring tasks, repeated friction points -- and acts on them.
+A team repeatedly discussing a manual process in Slack prompts Yansu to set up an automation that handles it.
+A recurring copy-paste workflow triggers a handoff that takes it off your plate, with real data integrations.
 Littlebird answers "what did I do today."
-Yansu answers "what should exist to make tomorrow better" -- and then builds it.
+Yansu answers "what should happen to make tomorrow better" -- and then does it.

 Platform Support